Table of Contents

 - “Money no matter” –> Customers will buy the latest, hottest products without being concerned about the cost (prime candidates for up-sell and cross-sell offers)

 Over time, data will shed light on the answer.
-Cross-referencing the above data will help you segment your customers into clusters which you can then target across channels and with different kinds of campaigns.
+Cross-referencing the above data will help you segment your customers into clusters that you can then target across channels and with different kinds of campaigns.
 Runtastic, an Adidas-owned fitness app and Emarsys customer, continuously pulls from 200+ data points for customer journey optimization!

 Analyzing these factors in conjunction with leaning on your intelligent automation solution will help you decide which of your customers need more attention and communication and which ones aren’t actually worth pursuing.